mbabynames search ✿

 Fiora Isolde

-"noble and strong" (Fiora) meets "ice ruler" (Isolde).
+"flower" (Fiora) meets "ice ruler" (Isolde).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Fiora Serene